Sign Up Free

 Irreversibility.
 Once a Bitcoin transaction is confirmed on the blockchain, it cannot be reversed.
 This eliminates chargeback fraud, but it also means there is no recourse if you send funds to the wrong address or fall victim to a scam.
 This is a design feature, not a bug, but it demands that users understand what they are doing before they act.

-BITCOIN vs. TRADITIONAL BANKING
+BITCOIN VS. TRADITIONAL BANKING

 Managed by banks, payment processors, and central authorities

-Requires account approval, government ID, credit history, and geographic proximity
+Requires account approval, government ID, credit history

-Chargebacks, deposit insurance (FDIC), and fraud departments available
+Chargebacks, FDIC insurance, and fraud departments available

-Transactions are irreversible.
+Irreversible.
 No chargebacks, no fraud department, no deposit insurance

 Neither system is universally better.
 Each involves trade-offs between control and autonomy, convenience and self-responsibility.